A theory of everything

 3. Compassion

 The other Big C in this model or theory of everything is Compassion.
 In other words, Cosmic Consciousness, God, the Supreme Being, Creator or Source has as part of its modus operandi the inherent element of goodness, or compassion.
 It seeks not to be evil, not to be bad, but to be good.
-This is the core element of its nature, and in creating us as individual consciousnesses, sentient beings or whatever form that fractal element of the CC happens to be, then the meaning of that life is to be good.
-Tibetan Buddhist encompass it within the mantra Om mane padme om (trans.
-Help me be the best I can), and such a sentiment exists in all spiritual realms and social constructs - Christianity, Buddhism, Judaism, Gnosticism, and whatever religion or spiritual belief or legal system which is put in place.
+This is the core element of its nature, and in creating us as individual consciousnesses, as sentient beings or whatever form that fractal element of the Cosmic Consciousness happens to be, then the meaning of that life is to be good.
+Tibetan Buddhism encompass that belief within the mantra Om mane padme om (trans.
+Help me be the best I can), and such a sentiment exists in all spiritual realms and social constructs - Christianity, Buddhism, Judaism, Gnosticism, and whatever religion or spiritual, moral or ethical belief or legal system which is put in place.
 They are all basically seeking to create and support goodness, compassion, understanding and caring, even if only to varying degrees.
 Therefore the meaning of life, the ultimate goal of existence for sentient beings, is to attain a higher level of consciousness which is aligned with an expression of compassion.
 It is interesting to note, and of relevance here, that in a recent study of more that 4,000 near death experiences, it was common that after the experience the experiencer felt a greater sense of compassion to humanity and less concern for material gain (Long and Ferrari 2024).

 Those two elements combined, at the very highest level of understanding, have given rise to the universe and to us as individual consciousnesses.
 It is the framework within which the Creator or Source operates and within which the present theory of everything accommodates our reality, including science, belief, materialism and the non-physical realms.
 Our place on planet Earth, our relationship with alien extraterrestrial beings, our feelings, perceptions, present and physical reality fits within the theory under this bilaterial umbrella.
 Our evolving understanding of consciousness, and the fact of the evolution of individual consciousness over time, both fit within this model.
 Unfortunately those materialist science-based theories that proclaim that consciousness is emergent from (i.e. a product of) the brain rejects such a context.